 SDGs in companies

-As we have already covered in the previous articles, SDGs are important for businesses and they can help an organization identify new business opportunities and differentiate themselves from competitors.
+As we have already covered in the previous articles, SDGs are important for businesses and they can help an organization identify new business opportunities and differentiate itself from competitors.
 The most important aspect when contemplating the sustainability goals in an organization is that they act as an incentive for business models that generate positive environmental and social impact.
-This is of utmost importance given the current challenges that become increasingly urgent.
+This is of utmost importance given the current challenges that have become increasingly urgent.

 The SDGs can potentially generate $12 trillion in profits for the private sector by 2030.
 A study showed that if we take into consideration the savings from reduced carbon emissions, water use, and other resource consumption, the generated profit could be even higher – up to $17 trillion.
 The industries that these earnings would come from are food and agriculture, energy and materials, cities and health, and well-being.

 “In comparison to their predecessors (i.e. the Millennium Development Goals), the SDGs are much broader and more difficult to measure.
 However, they represent a bold move towards a more ambitious, yet more realistic and inclusive development agenda – a golden opportunity for governments, private enterprise and civil society to work together in tackling the biggest challenges on the planet.” – Nadia Kahkonen, 2015, ‘17 Goals to Rule Them All: How the SDGs Can Benefit Organisations’, South Pole

 Involving the SDGs in business is a journey